-Indeed, a home builder relies on a number of highly trained workers to get the job done right.
-This includes dozens of skilled artisans and professionals, including carpenters, architects, engineers, plumbers, electricians, painters and landscapers.
+A home builder relies on several highly trained workers to get the job done right.
+This includes dozens of skilled artisans and professionals, including carpenters, architects, engineers, plumbers, electricians, painters, and landscapers.
 Analysis from the National Association of Home Builders (NAHB) shows that 70% of builders typically use somewhere between 11 and 30 subcontractors to build a single-family home.

-As the housing market continues to strengthen, home builders across the country and here in Washington are seeking skilled workers – such as carpenters, framers and roofers – to help them build the American Dream.
+As the housing market continues to strengthen, home builders across the country and here in Washington seek skilled workers – such as carpenters, framers, and roofers – to help them build the American Dream.
 In fact, according to NAHB analysis of the federal government’s latest Job Openings and Labor Turnover Survey, the number of open construction sector jobs (on a seasonally adjusted basis) rose to 214,000 in July.

 This means there is ample opportunity for motivated students seeking a rewarding career path.
 Residential construction workers consistently express high job satisfaction.
-And average salaries in Washington remain competitive with other industries in our area.
-For example, for carpenters the average annual wage is $58,130, but in the state of Washington the top 25% earn at least $70,440 annually (according to the Occupational Employment Statistics (OES), Bureau of Labor Statistics, 2017).
+Average residential construction salaries in Washington remain competitive with other industries in our area.